vivianblanco-tech/device-flow/scripts/ENHANCED_DATA_README.md

 ## Overview

-The enhanced sample data provides a comprehensive, realistic dataset for testing and demonstrating the Laptop Tracking System.
+The enhanced sample data provides a comprehensive, realistic dataset for testing and demonstrating Align.
 This data includes bulk shipments, high-end workstations, premium laptops, and complete documentation across all shipment stages.

 ## Loading the Data